Easy Mini Mexican Tarts

 - Spicy Stuffed Mushrooms by Hezzi-D’s Books and Cooks

-- ¾ pound mild Italian sausage
+- ¾ pound mild Italian sausage, cooked and drained

 - 1 large clove garlic, minced